rdubya16/haswing-controller/README.md

 0x23      | 0x52    | 0x00        | 0x0a       | 0x03         | 0x80

 ### Response Fields
+The command byte in the response will match what was provided in the command sent.

 Motor Status | Motor Speed | Battery Level
 -------------|-------------|--------------
 0x00, 0xFF   | 0x00->0x0a  | 0x00 -> 0x04